KtorZPersonal/purescript-ifrit/README.md

   array of numbers when apply without.
 Ifrit also supports nested notation for array of objects (e.g.  `SELECT AVG(items.price)`).

-- When no aliase is specified, the argument is used to name the property in the output schema.
+- When no alias is specified, the property of the output schema is named after the selector.